rorymurphyza/GoogleXSSGame/README.md

 This gets past the validator and loads the JavaScript file that we looked at earlier.

 #Conclusion
-If you are reading this and know of any other similar challeneges, please let me know.
+If you are reading this and know of any other similar challenges, please let me know.